TypeScriptTypeScript10 min read

 A

-Generics allow you to write reusable code that works with multiple types while maintaining type safety.
-They let you define type variables that are determined when the code is used, avoiding the need for type assertions or using any.
+Generics allow you to create reusable components that work with multiple types while maintaining type safety.
+They use type variables (like T) that get replaced with actual types when the code is used.
+This lets you write code once and use it with different types.

 typescript